FlowFuse/flow-renderer/README.md

 renderer.renderFlows(flow, {
     container: container3,
     scope: 'my-scope', // scope for CSS
-    gridlines: true, // show gridlines
+    gridLines: true, // show gridLines
     images: true, // show images
-    linklines: false, // show link lines
+    linkLines: false, // show link lines
     labels: true, // show labels
     zoom: true, // enable zoom within the container
-    autozoom: true, // auto zoom to fit the flow within the container upon rendering (best fit, limited to 20% min, 100% max zoom)
+    autoZoom: true, // auto zoom to fit the flow within the container upon rendering (best fit, limited to 20% min, 100% max zoom)
-    autoscroll: true, // auto scroll the leftmost node to the left of the container and the topmost node to the top of the container upon rendering
+    autoScroll: true, // auto scroll the leftmost node to the left of the container and the topmost node to the top of the container upon rendering
     flowId: undefined // Id of flow to display
 })
 ```